 SCIP stands for Substances of Concern In articles as such or in complex objects (Products).

 The SCIP database is developed by ECHA (=European Chemicals Agency) based on the Waste Framework Directive 2008/98/EC.
-From 5 January 2021, companies that place articles on the EU market containing SVHCs (Substances of Very High Concern) on the REACH Candidate List have to submit information on these articles to the ECHA.
+Since January 2021, companies that place articles on the EU market containing SVHCs (Substances of Very High Concern) on the REACH Candidate List have to submit information on these articles to the ECHA.
 Specifically, this concerns articles manufactured, distributed or imported into the EU that contain SVHCs in a concentration above 0.1% weight by weight.

 Examples of substances and products concerned: